visionbyangelic/ConnectomeToBehaviour/README.md

 If referencing this project, please cite it as:

 > Charles, A. (2026). *ConnectomeToBehavior: Closed-Loop Whole-Brain Emulation of Drosophila melanogaster* [Software/Research project].
-Available at: [repository URL]
+Available at: [[github](https://github.com/visionbyangelic/ConnectomeToBehaviour)

 -----